magic-lantern/fastai-notes/mimic_nlp.md

 # looks like I could increase batch size...
 # with bs=64, still only seems to be using about 7GB GPU RAM after running for 15 minutes.
 # will check after a bit, but likely can increase batch size further
+#
+# note about number of epochs/cycle length: Using a value of 1 does a rapid increase and
+# decrease of learning rate and end result gets almost the save result as 2 but in half
+# the time
 if os.path.isfile(str(init_model_file) + '.pth'):
     learn.load(init_model_file)
     print('loaded learner')